 I’m Emmy, a thirty-something mum to two girls: six-year-old Athena and three-year-old Roma, more often referred to as Babu and Roro.
 We live in a fairly crappy though mercifully well connected corner of North London with Dadam, AKA Bab Dad, and a cat called Margot.
 In another life I worked as a copy editor for a global fashion forecaster.
 Now I wipe bums, issue snacks and know all the words to the Twirlywoos theme song.

-This time last year I had absolutely no idea what I was doing, and still don’t really.
-One thing I have learnt is that, while having a baby can be amazing and beautiful and hilarious, it can be equally terrifying, alienating and awful – particularly when you live hundreds of miles from your family in a city that everyone seems to think is a terrible place to raise a child.
-When you’ve put lifelong dreams of a fruitful career on hold to devote yourself to this smelly little weirdo it can be easy to forget that you are still a mortal woman with your own desires, personality and a name that isn’t “Bab’s Mum”.
+I’m now six years into my parenting journey and to be honest I still don’t really know what I’m doing.
+One thing I have learnt is that while having a baby can be amazing and beautiful and hilarious, it can be equally terrifying, alienating and awful – particularly when you live hundreds of miles from your family in a city that everyone seems to think is a terrible place to raise children.
+When you’ve put lifelong dreams of a fruitful career on hold to devote yourself to these smelly little weirdos it can be easy to forget that you are still a mortal woman with your own desires, personality and a name that isn’t “Mummaaaaay?”.

-So I’m on a mission to find London’s most innovative and inspiring hangouts, experiences and shops for people with children, in an effort to entertain and educate Bab and to stop myself from going batshit in the process.
+So with that in mind I’m on an ongoing mission to find London’s most innovative and inspiring hangouts, experiences and shops for people who happen to have children, in an effort to entertain and educate mine and to stop myself from going batshit in the process.